Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$

-Using a galaxy merger sample from IllustrisTNG50, we create mock galaxy images from the \textit{HST} CANDELS survey \citep{koekemoer_candels_2011, grogin_candels_2011}.
+Using a galaxy merger sample from IllustrisTNG50, we create mock galaxy images from the \textit{HST} \textbf{Cosmic Assembly Near-IR Deep Extragalactic Legacy Survey}~\citep[CANDELS;][]{koekemoer_candels_2011, grogin_candels_2011}.
 This survey has some overlapping wavelength coverage with \nancy, but since the data are already public, it has the benefit of creating mock images with real backgrounds instead of simulated background noise.
 We want to study mergers around cosmic noon (1$ < z < $3), the peak of morphological evolution, for which CANDELS provides a large sample of galaxies.
 CANDELS is $>90\%$ complete at $z<$3 \citep{guo_candels_2013, mantha_major_2018}.

 In this paper, we use extremely realistic, fully radiatively transferred mock \HST{} images from IllustrisTNG50 to classify mergers in optical and infrared filters at $1 \leq z \leq 1.5$.
 We include galaxies down to $M_\star = 10^8 M_\odot$, while still including mass ratios down to 1:10 and multiple merger stages.
 We aim to create a trustworthy classifier to find mergers at high-$z$ and lower stellar masses with \jwst{}, Rubin, \textit{Roman}, and \Euclid{} with the help of a high resolution simulation and XAI interpretation.